 2. Lavash (Afghani Flatbread)

-At first sight, you might mistake the Afghan lavash with naan, a signature Indian dish, yet, they are relatively different.
+At first sight, you might mistake the Afghan lavash with naan, a signature kind of bread in India, yet, they are relatively different.
 First, lavash has toppings, and Afghans will sometimes sprinkle poppy or roasted sesame seeds onto the food.